Dr. Brady’s New Book, The Fibro Fix, is now available for order through...

 Dr. Brady worked with Diagnostic Solutions Laboratory to develop and launch the first DNA/PCR molecular assay for GI pathogens performed on stool using an FDA-approved platform and methodology, the GI Microbial Assay Plus (GI-MAP).
 The pathogen targets include bacteria, parasites and another first for the market, viruses!
 This will help integrative and functional medicine physicians and providers determine the status of the gastrointestinal environment, which is critical in understanding why a patient may be experiencing various chronic conditions, with a particular eye towards autoimmune disorders.
 Learn more about the connection between GI health and autoimmune disease.

-DR. BRADY TO CHAIR CASI-CON AGAIN!
+DR. BRADY CHAIRS CASI-CON AGAIN!

 Dr. David Brady served as conference chair for the inaugural Clinically Applied Scientific Insights Conference (CASI-CON) in New York City on November 13-14th, 2015.
-He will do so again for CASI-CON 2017 in San Francisco, CA on March 17-18th.
-The 2017 conference will again feature an internationally-renowned cast of presenters including one of Dr. Brady's primary mentors, Jeffrey Bland, Ph.D., as the Keynote speaker.
+He did so again for CASI-CON 2017 in San Francisco, CA on March 17-18th.
+The 2017 conference again featured an internationally-renowned cast of presenters including one of Dr. Brady's primary mentors, Jeffrey Bland, Ph.D., as the Keynote speaker.
 The conference content will again be used to add to the CASITalks.com online knowledge transfer site for the lifestyle, integrative and functional medicine community.
 The conference will continue to be held annually and content from each year will be added to the previous to develop a library of experts providing the latest approaches in the field, all delivered through an engaging live-captured streaming video format.
 See the complete list of speakers and learn more at casi2017.com.
 Learn about Dr. Brady's other appearances HERE.

 Dr. Brady Contributes to Important New Medical Textbooks